SahidMEMO/simtemp/scripts/README.md

 - **Build fails**: Check if kernel headers are installed
 - **Module won't load**: Check dmesg for error messages
 - **Device not created**: Verify platform device creation
-- **Permission denied**: Ensure you have sudo access but don't run as root
+- **Permission denied**: Ensure you have sudo access for module operations
+- **CLI not found**: Run `./scripts/build.sh` to build user applications

 ## Notes

-- The `test.sh` script is designed for quick validation
-- The `run_demo.sh` script provides a complete demonstration
+- The `run_demo.sh` script provides comprehensive testing and demonstration
-- The Python test suite offers the most comprehensive testing
 - All scripts include proper cleanup and error handling
+- Build artifacts are placed in the `out/` directory
+- Both Python and C++ CLIs provide identical functionality